 There is an important distinction between: (1) the special emergency law making powers mentioned above, which are usually conferred on and exercised by the executive; and (2) emergency laws that are enacted by legislatures in the 'normal' way.
-In many of the Sample States, specific COVID-19 legislation was enacted - often at great speed and using accelerated legislative procedures - which was new and could be described as 'emergency legislation', but nonetheless, in principle, enabled scrutiny by the legislature.
-Although there may be concerns about whether there can be effective scrutiny of legislation passed so quickly, this type of emergency legislation is not the primary focus of this Chapter.
+In many of the Sample States, specific COVID-19 legislation was enacted - often at great speed and using accelerated legislative procedures - which was new and could be described as 'emergency legislation', but nonetheless, in principle, enabled scrutiny by the legislature.332 Although there may be concerns about whether there can be effective scrutiny of legislation passed so quickly, this type of emergency legislation is not the primary focus of this Chapter.
 Instead, the main focus is on the emergency law making powers and emergency powers conferred on and exercised by the executive.

-From the PHE Mappings, it is clear that both SoEs and SoDs are available in relation to PHEs.
-In PHEs, there may be an additional means of triggering emergency powers: a declaration of a state of public health emergency (state of PHE or SoPHE).
-333 This kind of declaration performs a similar legal function as SoEs and SoDs but is specific to PHEs and is typically found in PHE legislation.
+Mbusa Mukomba Gambalien is one of the many Red Cross volunteers responsible for conducting safe and dignified burials in Bunia, Democratic Republic of the Congo.
+Bodies infected with Ebola are most contagious upon death. © IFRC / Corrie Butler From the PHE Mappings, it is clear that both SoEs and SoDs are available in relation to PHEs.
+In PHEs, there may be an additional means of triggering emergency powers: a declaration of a state of public health emergency (state of PHE or SoPHE).333 This kind of declaration performs a similar legal function as SoEs and SoDs but is specific to PHEs and is typically found in PHE legislation.
 For the purposes of this Chapter, SoEs, SoDs and states of PHE are collectively referred to as states of exception.)